New navigation, Test & Feedback extension GA, and cherry-pick – Oct 12

 Azure CLI task

-The new Azure CLI task supports running Azure CLI commands on cross platform agents like Windows, Linux and Mac.
+The new Azure CLI task supports running Azure CLI commands on cross platform agents like Linux, macOS, and Windows.
 The task supports both Classic and ARM subscriptions.
 It supports two modes of providing the script, one as a linked artifact and another as an inline script.

 Simplified Azure endpoint creation